Central Oxfordshire Travel Plan

 - A comprehensive, safe cycle network, to rival the best in Europe.

-- Beautifully designed streets and public spaces, with clean air.
+- Beautifully designed streets and public spaces, with clean air. that support social and physical activity.

 - A reduced impact of private vehicles where roads are congestion-free for residents, visitors, and businesses to make essential journeys in zero-emission vehicles.